Popov77/EDiPOP/README.md

 ![Captureykyu](https://github.com/Popov77/EDiPOP/assets/59052047/e285fadd-0f1c-4a57-81fa-1660abf78757)

+# Updates
+You can update EDiPOP in two ways, over the air (OTA) or via an SD card.
+OTA updates are used to update both the EDiPOP firmware and filesystem.
+To perform an OTA update, you'll need two files: **.bin** and **.spiffs** .
+Updating the filesystem is not always necessary, typically only the firmware requires an update.
+The release notes will inform you whether both the firmware and filesystem need to be updated.

 # Connections
 EDiPOP pin out enables for external connections, specific details found below.
 Connecting and wiring pins require electrical skills, EDiPOP can be damaged if you are not careful.